NiCE-X/DFGC-2022/README.md

 ## Application

 The dataset is only for non-profit research usage.
-Applicants need to sign the application form ([Google Form](https://forms.gle/kEQD6Q3AxLnXzxRR8) or [Tencent Form](https://wj.qq.com/s2/10464423/105d/)) and cite the following research in order to use this dataset.
+Applicants need to agree the terms and sign in the application form ([Google Form](https://forms.gle/kEQD6Q3AxLnXzxRR8) or [Tencent Form](https://wj.qq.com/s2/10464423/105d/)), and cite the following research in order to use this dataset.

+@misc{DFGC2022,
+      title={DFGC 2022: The Second DeepFake Game Competition}, author={Bo Peng and Wei Xiang and Yue Jiang and Wei Wang and Jing Dong and Zhenan Sun and Zhen Lei and Siwei Lyu}, year={2022},
+      eprint={2206.15138},
+      archivePrefix={arXiv},
+      primaryClass={cs.CV}
+}

 ## The Creation Dataset